KMay4/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/bmeWSHD.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you finish with the customers request and helping them with the situation with there ticket you must closed the ticket.
-This will help you employer know you have finished the task in a reasonable time which you should always follow the SLA agreement in order to complete you ticket.
-Once you finish with the customers request and helping them with the situation with there ticket you must closed the ticket.
+Once you have completed the customers request and helping them with the situation with their ticket, you must close the ticket.
 This will help your employer know you have finished the task in a reasonable time which you should always follow the SLA agreement in order to complete you ticket.

 </p>
 <br />